bhartiy/learnsellacious/pages/35.global-configurations/frontend-display-options/docs.md

 **Social Links**: You can choose whether you have to apply the social links button on store page.

-<br>**continue shopping link in cart**:  You can choose whether you have to apply the continue shopping link in cart on  categories & subcategories, Products list pages, Product details Pages and Product quick view pages.
+**continue shopping link in cart**:  You can choose whether you have to apply the continue shopping link in cart on  categories & subcategories, Products list pages, Product details Pages and Product quick view pages.

 **Show Product review stats on Product Review Page**: